Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 title: "How to Think About This Deal"
 permalink: /how-to-think/
 layout: page
-last_updated: 2026-01-13
+last_updated: 2026-01-20
 ---

-*Updated January 2026: With Paramount now pursuing both litigation and a proxy contest, the framework below remains relevant—but the timeline and tactical complexity have both increased.*
+*Updated January 2026: With Paramount pursuing litigation and a proxy contest, and Netflix converting to all-cash consideration, the framework below remains relevant—but the timeline, tactical complexity, and competitive dynamics have all shifted.*

 ## How to think about this deal